 Separation in relation to married couples means the breakdown of the marriage.
 It takes two people to enter into a marriage but it only requires one party to end it.
 The date of separation is a factual (not a legal) issue.
 However, it may have significant importance in relation to the division of matrimonial assets and divorce.

 Separation is not the same as divorce.
 Separation is the factual ending of the marriage.
 A divorce is the legal ending of the marriage.
-Separated couples are still legally married and will continue to be legally married until they obtain a divorce from the Federal Circuit Court of Australia.
+Separated couples are still legally married and will continue to be legally married until they obtain a divorce from the Federal Circuit and Family Court of Australia (FCFCA).

 You cannot apply for a divorce until you have been separated for at least 12 months.
 You can, however, start negotiations for a financial settlement or discuss arrangements for the care of children immediately after separation.

 How to separate